TOP OF PAGE BANNER

 THE ACT of Fornication = THE ACT of Adultery

-It shall be proved in the next Bible Topic Study and the New Testament Epistles that the same is true in the spiritual realm, that is - - -
+It shall be shown in the next Bible Topic Study and the New Testament Epistles that the same is true in the spiritual realm, that is - - -

 THE ACT of Spiritual Fornication = THE ACT of Spiritual Adultery